eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

 - **Worsening Depression:** some people report that Bupropion worsens their mood.
 I know at least two people who reported it made them feel more depressed.
+- **Psychosis:** I don't know the incidence of this but as with stimulants it can happen.
 - **Alcohol:** this is a known bad interaction with Bupropion since it further lowers the seizure threshold.
 I just avoided drinking.